tanc7/Facerider/README.md

 Leave empty = options commented out so the script won't throw a error.

+# Update: Added, automatic gateway acquisition feature

+Instead of constantly editing your mitmf.cfg file over and over again every time you login to a new cracked wireless network, leaving the AUTO_ACQUIRE_GATEWAY option to = 1 **will use python netifaces to determine the gateway automatically.**

+However, some networks have well hidden gateways, particularly the Cisco-Meraki setups (which also has AP isolation preventing this attack from working anyways), so you still have the option to switch AUTO_ACQUIRE_GATEWAY = 0 and set SPOOF_GATEWAY = 192.168.1.1 or whatever.

+My advice in determining the correct gateway is to use "traceproto 8.8.8.8" and then follow the route it takes.
+Usually, the gateway is the first hop.

 # Beef Framework on a Remote VPS

 The line "JS_URL = http://127.0.0.1:3000/hook.js" can be modified to point to a remote VPS (such as Amazon Web Services) running the beef framework allowing you to hook local victims browsers and then exploit them remotely.